erezsh/Preql/docs/getting-started.md

     preql sqlite:///path/to/file
 ```

-When already inside the Preql interactive prompt, or in a Jupyter Notebook, use the `connect()` method.:
+When already inside the Preql interactive prompt, a Jupyter Notebook, or a running script, use the `connect()` method:

 ```go
     connect("sqlite:///path/to/file")